 In the Project tab, there are several context menus available.
 If you right-click on "Video Layer", for example, you will see the below options:

-If you like to add another Parameter, right-click on a Layer/Device entry, choose "Add" and select it from the list.
+If you want to add another Parameter, right-click on a Layer/Device entry, choose "Add" and select it from the list.

 Apply to Selection in Patch Tab / Apply to Selection in Devices Tab